-1. The index excludes sawlogs put up for sale that were not sold.
-There was an unusually high number of unsold lots in Scotland in the six months to September 2015.

-2. Sawlog prices in Wales in the year to March 2018 include long term contract rates for the clearance of infected larch.
+- 1. The index excludes sawlogs put up for sale that were not sold.
+There was an unusually high number of unsold lots in Scotland in the six months to September 2015. - 2.
+Sawlog prices in Wales in the year to March 2018 include long term contract rates for the clearance of infected larch. - 3.
+Sawlog prices in Scotland in the six months to September 2020 include a number of sales of logs felled under Statutory Plant Health Notice; this has reduced the overall average log price.

-The average price for softwood sawlog sales was $\pounds 65.23$ per cubic metre overbark (felled volume) in nominal terms in the 6-month period to March 2019 (Table 4).
+The average price for softwood sawlog sales was £50.15 per cubic metre overbark (felled volume) in nominal terms in the 6-month period to September 2020 (Table 4), a decrease from £54.06 in the 6 months to March 2020 and £54.54 in the 6 months to September 2019.